Rapib/caps/README.md

 This will be an event driven application that "distributes" the responsibility for logging to separate modules, using only events to trigger logging based on activity.

-## Before you begin

-Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-Create a UML diagram of the **CAPS** system on a whiteboard before you start.

-> Create a new repository for this project, called 'caps' and work in a branch called 'events'.

-## Business Requirements

-Refer to the [CAPS System Overview](../../apps-and-libraries/caps/README.md) for a complete review of the application, including Business and Technical requirements along with the development roadmap.

 ## Phase 1 Requirements